npms-io/npms-analyzer/docs/architecture.md

 ### github analyzer

-The github analyzer uses GitHub and [IssueStats](http://issuestats.com/) to collect useful data and statistics present there.
+The github analyzer uses GitHub and [Issue Stats](http://issuestats.com/) to collect useful data and statistics present there.

 - Get number of stars, subscribers and forks